- COVID 19 Update

 All our materials, both face fabrics and non-woven carpet, are made with premium solution dyed polyester which has the proper chemistry for protection from harmful UV rays for the sun.
 This means the best available protection from color fading and material breakdown.
 Dash cover materials need to do one thing well - protect from sun exposure!

-Even though some material choices are more expensive, it's not a Good/Better/Best choice.
+Even though some material families have slightly different prices, it's not a Good/Better/Best choice.
 They all do the job of protecting from harmful solar rays.
 The carpet tends to be stiffer, so it may take some time to lay smoothly, especially on complicated dashboards.
 All other materials have a foam center and are more limp.
 Your choice is about what you like looking at, what you like seeing on your dash.
 So it's a personal choice.

 We don't offer "heat molded" products or plastic molded dash caps.